In this Azure tutorial, we will discuss Create Azure Function using Visual Studio Code and PowerShell.

 https://mynewfunctionapp235.azurewebsites.net/api/MyNewDemoAzureFunction?

-Now to test this, Open the Postman app, Paste the above URL choose the GET operation, then provide a value for the name parameter in the query string, and then click on the Send button.
+Now, to test this, Open the Postman app, Paste the above URL, choose the GET operation, provide a value for the name parameter in the query string, and then click on the Send button.
 You can able to see, we got the expected output with the proper response code without any issues.

-Now you can also test the Azure Function in another way inside the Azure Portal itself.
-Click on the Code + Test link from the left side, You can able to see the function.
+You can also test the Azure Function in another way inside the Azure Portal.
+Click on the Code + Test link from the left side to see the function.
 JSON code.
 Click on the Test/Run button from the top.
-Now you can choose the HTTP method and provide the value for the Parameter in the Body on the Input window and then click on the Run button.
+Now, you can choose the HTTP method and provide the value for the Parameter in the Body on the Input window and then click on the Run button.

-Now you can able to see, On the Output window, we got the expected output with the proper HTTP response code as below
+Now you can see, On the Output window, we got the expected output with the proper HTTP response code as below

-This is the way to Deploy the Azure function app from Visual Studio code using the above-mentioned steps.
+This is how to Deploy the Azure function app from Visual Studio code using the above-mentioned steps.

 Create Azure Function with PowerShell

 We discussed above how to create Azure Functions using C#.
 We can also able to create Azure Function using PowerShell.
-As part of this functionality, we will have to perform the below activities.
+As part of this functionality, we must perform the below activities.

 - We need to get the storage account connection string from the Azure Portal using the PowerShell cmdlet.